Yadagiri07/First-project/README.md

 # First-project
-This is my first project on Git.
+This is my first Repository in Git.
+Author - Boni Yadagiri